Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: Self
 - **Components**: S
 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
 Requires language proficiency in DrowYou reflexively strain to escape your bonds before they can tighten, magically pushing your body beyond its natural limits.
-When you cast this spell, immediately make a STR (Athletics) or DEX (Acrobatics) check against the restraining effect’s Escape DC.
+When you cast this spell, immediately make a STR (Athletics) or DEX (Acrobatics) check against the restraining effect's Escape DC.
 On a success, the [Grappled](conditions.md#grappled) or [Restrained](conditions.md#restrained) condition ends for you.
 - **Classes**: Artificer, Bard, Cleric, Druid, Ranger *(Source: CS)*